maiabe/fitjourney/README.md

 - Loelle Lam
   - In Progress: Began implementation of 'goal' feature, to be further developed, analyzed, and optimized.
 Timeline includes the completion of 'goal' feature and all related analysis by 20240502.
 - Mai Abe
   - Completed: Fixed the user insertion function issues on a user SignUp.
-Removed the textCheck function as it is not relevant and to make the function more simple - on signup, all users are assigned the 'user' role.
+Removed the textCheck function as it is not relevant for our purpose to create and store user account information.
+On signup, all users are assigned the 'user' role.
 Created a User role in addition to the Admin role.
 Created an Admin Panel page for listing all users in the db. (in progress)
   - Next: Create activation/deactivation functionality for users for access controlling.
 - Tiffany Ngo
   - Completed: Performed fuzz testing on the website to test for vulnerabilities and security issues, and added validation checks on the input fields for the description, title, and image upload for the fitness logs to prevent possible issues.
 Added graph to show overall fitness levels of the user on a weekly basis.